 What support do we offer?

 The college offers a variety of additional learning support methods depending upon the individual’s needs.
 We also offer to support students with SEND with their transition into college.
+Support may include:

 Transition and education health care plans